4d/docs/docs/FormObjects/checkbox_overview.md

-### Toolbar button
+### Toolbar Button

-The Toolbar button check box style is primarily intended for integration in a toolbar.
+The Toolbar Button check box button style is primarily intended for integration in a toolbar.

-The Toolbar style has a transparent background with a title.
+The Toolbar Button check box button style has a transparent background with a title.
 It is usually associated with a [4-state picture](properties_TextAndPicture.md#number-of-states).

 Example with states unchecked / checked / highlighted: